polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 This is the end of our journey into creating a Proof of Existence blockchain.

-You have seen first hand how simple it can be to develop a brand new runtime module and launch a custom blockchain using Substrate.
+You have seen first hand how simple it can be to develop a brand new runtime pallet and launch a custom blockchain using Substrate.
 Furthermore, we have shown you that the Substrate ecosystem provides you with the tools to quickly create responsive front-end experiences so users can interact with your blockchain.